iRobotEducation/create3_docs/docs/setup/navqplus.md

 ## Configuring WiFi, System Username and Password

-### Configuring WiFi on NavQ+
+### Configuring WiFi on NavQPlus
-To connect NavQ+ to your local WiFi network, you can use the `nmtui` command.
+To connect NavQPlus to your local WiFi network, you can use the `nmtui` command.
 This command presents a GUI in your terminal to connect to WiFi.
 The interface is relatively straightforward.
 To run `nmtui`, run the following command:

 ```
 sudo nmtui
 ```

 Once you are finished connecting to your local WiFi network, you can exit the application.
-Your NavQ+ will continue to connect to this WiFi network even after a reboot.
+Your NavQPlus will continue to connect to this WiFi network even after a reboot.

 ### Configuring System Username and Password